 As a result of the recycling of PCB-containing carbonless copy paper, area mill operations discharged PCBs in waste streams, contaminating sediment in the Lower Fox River.
 The Lower Fox River is the largest source of PCBs to Lake Michigan in the basin.
 From 1957 to 1971, about 250,000 pounds of PCBs were released, contaminating 11 million tons of sediment.
 It is estimated that some 160,000 pounds of PCBs have already left the Fox River and entered Green Bay and Lake Michigan.
 On average, 300 to 500 additional pounds are flushed from the Lower Fox sediment each year.
 Floods would flush additional thousands of pounds into Green Bay.
 Once PCBs are released into the bay and Lake Michigan, they are extremely difficult, if not impossible, to recover.

-The sixth year of dredging in the Lower Fox River from DePere to Green Bay will start this spring.
-About 670,000 cubic yards of PCB-contaminated sediment is expected to be removed using at least three hydraulic dredges.
-Similar to last year, dredging will take place 24 hours per day, at least five days a week through early November.
-Another process referred to as sand capping and covering, which started in 2011, will also continue.
-This year, 46 acres of sediment will be capped and covered.
+The seventh year of dredging in the Lower Fox River from DePere to Green Bay resumed on March 30.
+Three hydraulic dredges will be used to remove about 458,000 cubic yards of PCB-contaminated sediment this year.
+Similar to previous years, dredging will take place 24 hours per day, at least five days a week through early November (except for holidays).
+Another 244,000 cubic yards will be addressed through a process referred to as sand capping and covering, which started in 2011.

-All dredged sediment is pumped into the State Street dewatering facility through a pipeline.
+All dredged sediment is being pumped into the State Street dewatering facility through a pipeline.
 Then, the water is squeezed out by special equipment called a plate and frame press.
 The remaining dried sediment is loaded onto trucks to be properly disposed of.
-Some sediment with higher levels of PCBs is trucked to Ridgeview Recycling and Disposal Facility in Whitelaw, near Manitowoc.
+Some sediment with higher levels of PCBs will be trucked to Ridgeview Recycling and Disposal Facility in Whitelaw, near Manitowoc.
 Owned by Waste Management of Wisconsin, this landfill received a permit in 2012 from the Wisconsin Department of Natural Resources to accept this type of material.
-Since most of the sediment has PCB levels less than 50 parts per million, it is taken to Veolia Hickory Meadows Landfill in Chilton.
+Most of the sediment is taken to Veolia Hickory Meadows Landfill in Chilton.

 You will need the free Adobe Reader to view some of the files on this page.
 See EPA's PDF page to learn more.